petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ### BYOS

-Azure Hybrid Benefit is also available for RHEL and SLES BYOS Azure Marketplace images.
+Azure Hybrid Benefit is also available for RHEL and SLES BYOS Azure Marketplace images, as well as for images brought from on-prem or other public cloud.

 Currently, one RHEL BYOS offer is available.
 This offer is a private listing.
 To gain access to this private listing, you must join the Red Hat Cloud Access program.